-Sometimes the truths are true but sometimes it turns out that some ‘truths’ are simply common myths, some quite funny.
+Sometimes the truths are true but sometimes it turns out that some ‘truths’ are simply common myths about running, some quite funny.

-Let’s take a look at some of the most popular common myths about running:
+Let’s take a look at some of the most popular common myths and facts about running:

 1st of the common myths about running: ‘I am too old, or too big, or too skinny or not built to run’

 People tend to compare themselves to the top names in the game or at least some of the more athletic amateurs they spot in parks.
 And when you look at the bigger picture there is a miniscule minority of the world’s population who will line up on the ‘start’ line hoping to make it into their country’s Olympic team.

 For the rest of us, everything goes.
 We all qualify.
 If you want to run dressed like a T. Rex, do it.
 If your thing is running alone at dawn and singing throughout, carry on.

 Anybody who wants to run is allowed to run and welcome to run.
 No boundaries.
 Go and do it.
 Nobody has the right to judge you.

 You call the shots, it’s your game and your rules.